 How did the wilderness refueling concept get into the Traveller game?
 Because the creators of Traveller liked the classic Niven & Pournelle novel The Mote In God's Eye, and Niven & Pournelle liked a plastic model called the Explorer Ship Leif Ericson.

-In Traveller, invading starship fleets will often use gas giants in the target solar system to top off their fuel tanks.
 Which is why it is standard operating procedure for defending fleets to station system defense boats lurking in the gas giant atmospheres.
 This allows the system defense boats to ambush the invaders.

 Predictably, when you look more closely at gas giant fuel scooping, the concept has problems.
 The old Daedalus aerostats made more sense, but you really could not use them for wilderness refueling.
 Not unless you were prepared to wait for a few years.